mosahosseini/Twint/README.md

 [This repository](https://github.com/mosahosseini/Twint) is a clone of  minamotorins repository [https://github.com/minamotorin/twint](https://github.com/minamotorin/twint) i just changed url.py in line 70 with a solution that i found in stackoverflow.

-I think this is because the fields of the result table are not exactly the same as the traditional ones.

 #### Related

 - [twintproject/twint#1335](https://github.com/twintproject/twint/issues/1335)